 In July 2012, we sold \$45.0 million in aggregate principal amount of Convertible Notes, with net proceeds of \$40.9 million, after accounting for \$2.7 million and \$1.4 million of cash discounts and issue costs, respectively.
-The Convertible Notes bear interest at 7.5% which is to be paid semi-annually in arrears on January 1 and July 1 of each year commencing on January 1, 2013.
+The Convertible Notes bear interest at 7.5% which is to be paid semi-annually in arrears on January 1 and July 1 of each year.
 The Convertible Notes will mature on July 1, 2022, unless earlier repurchased, redeemed or converted.

 The Convertible Notes are convertible at an initial Conversion Rate of 175.6697 shares of Gevo, Inc. common stock per \$1,000 principal amount of Convertible Notes, subject to adjustment in certain circumstances as described in the Indenture.
-This is equivalent to an initial Conversion Price (as defined in the Indenture) of approximately \$5.69 per share of common stock.
+This is equivalent to an initial Conversion Price of approximately \$5.69 per share of common stock.
 Holders may convert the Convertible Notes at any time prior to the close of business on the third business day immediately preceding the maturity date of July 1, 2022.

-If a holder elects to convert its Convertible Notes on or after January 1, 2013 but prior to July 1, 2017, such holder shall be entitled to receive, in addition to the consideration upon conversion, a Coupon Make-Whole Payment.
-The Coupon Make-Whole Payment is equal to the sum of the present values of the lesser of: (i) eight semi-annual interest payments; or (ii) the number of semi-annual interest payments that would have been payable on the Convertible Notes that a holder has elected to convert from the last day through which interest was paid, or the issue date if no interest has been paid, up to but excluding July 1, 2017, computed using a discount rate of 2%.
+If a holder elects to convert its Convertible Notes prior to July 1, 2017, such holder shall be entitled to receive, in addition to the consideration upon conversion, a Coupon Make-Whole Payment.
+The Coupon Make-Whole Payment is equal to the sum of the present values of the number of semi-annual interest payments that would have been payable on the Convertible Notes that a holder has elected to convert from the last day through which interest was paid up to but excluding July 1, 2017, computed using a discount rate of 2%.
 We may pay any Coupon Make-Whole Payment either in cash or in shares of common stock at our election.
 If we elect to pay in common stock, the stock will be valued at 90% of the average of the daily volume weighted average prices of our common stock for the 10 trading days preceding the date of conversion.
-During the nine months ended September 30, 2013, certain holders of our Convertible Notes elected to convert bonds totaling \$18.1 million, reducing the principal balance of the Convertible

-Notes to \$26.9 million.
-Upon conversion, the Convertible Note holders received 3,179,608 shares of our common stock in payment of converted principal of \$18.1 million and, pursuant to the terms of the Indenture, such holders also received 2,957,775 shares of our common stock in settlement of Coupon Make-Whole Payments of \$4.9 million.
+As of March 31, 2014, certain holders of our Convertible Notes have elected to convert notes totaling \$18.1 million, reducing the principal balance of the Convertible Notes to \$26.9 million.
+Upon conversion, such Convertible Note holders received 3,179,608 shares of our common stock in payment of converted principal of \$18.1 million and, pursuant to the terms of the Indenture, such holders also received 2,957,775 shares of our common stock in settlement of Coupon Make-Whole Payments of \$4.9 million.